When Strong Conviction Becomes a Cognitive Trap

 Confirmation bias concerns information filtering.

-What practical technique counters confirmation bias?
+What practical technique helps reduce confirmation bias?

 Define exit conditions before entering the position.

-Pre-committed rules reduce emotional distortion.
+Pre-committed rules reduce emotional distortion later.

 Final Takeaway